 Loughborough University is offering a number of Africa scholarships for full-time taught postgraduate students who are currently domiciled (permanently living) in Africa.
-The scholarships will cover 100% of the course fees for postgraduate taught course for one year.
+The financial aid positions will cover 100% of the course fees for postgraduate taught course for one year.

 Loughborough University is a public research university located in the market town of Loughborough, Leicestershire, in the East Midlands of England.

 The standard University IELTS English language requirements is 6.5 overall with 6.0 in each individual element (reading, writing, listening and speaking).
 Some departments may require higher levels English language.

 Course Level: The studentships are available for pursuing postgraduate taught programme at Loughborough University.

 Study Subject: The studentships are awarded in all subjects offered by the Loughborough University.

 Award: These financial aid positions will cover 100% of the course fees for your chosen postgraduate taught course for one year (replacing any Departmental or Loughborough programs or bursaries you may already have been awarded).